leofansq/Tools_RosBag2KITTI/ReadMe.md

 	`cd catkin_ws`; `catkin_make`

+* **Coordinate system transformation(Optional):**The purpose of coordinate system rotation and translation is achieved by adjusting the following parameter values in the file [map_generation_node.cpp](/catkin_ws/src/obstacle_detection/src/map_generation_node.cpp).
+All rotation parameters are angled and clockwise is positive.

 * **Decoding:** Run `roscore` on the first console.
 Then open a new console, run `./devel/lib/obstacle_detection/map_generate`in the *catkin_ws* directory.
 Open a new console, run `rosbag play xxx.bag -r 0.1`.
 The result files are save into the [output](/catkin_ws/output).
 > 0.1 in the code means 0.1 times speed.
 The Speed is determined according to computer io performance.
 Make sure the timestamps are within +-50ms, otherwise adjust the play speed.